martyvona/ArduMon/README.md

 ```
 cd demo
-./kermit.scr /dev/cu.usb* 115200 # substitute your port and baud rate if necessary
+./kermit.scr /dev/cu.usb* 115200
 ```

+Replace `/dev/cu.usb*` with `/dev/ttyUSB*` on Linux, `/dev/ttySn` on WSL, or `COMn` on Windows, where n is the serial port number shown in `arduino-cli board list`.

 To exit kermit hit ctrl-\ then Q.

 ### Connecting with `arduino-cli monitor`

 ```
-arduino-cli monitor --port /dev/cu.usb* --config 115200 --quiet --raw # substitute your port and baud rate if necessary
+arduino-cli monitor --port /dev/cu.usb* --config 115200 --quiet --raw
 ```

+Replace `/dev/cu.usb*` with `/dev/ttyUSB*` on Linux, `/dev/ttySn` on WSL, or `COMn` on Windows, where n is the serial port number shown in `arduino-cli board list`.

 To exit the arduino-cli monitor hit ctrl-C.  You may need to then enter the `reset` command to reinitialize your terminal.

-These options should also be appliccable to using the serial monitor in the Arduino IDE.
+### Connecting with the Arduino IDE

+Select your bord in the "Select Board" dropdown.
+Then select Tools -> Serial Monitor.
+Make sure the baud rate is set to 115200.